 Pink patch on grass was once thought to be the same as red thread but it is now known to be a different fungus.
 Red thread in grass is caused by Laetisaria fuciformis and appears as red strings in among the dying grass blades.

 The condition arises in drier conditions than the pink patch disease and spreads more quickly with more detrimental results.
 Spring and fall are the most common periods to see this disease.
-Because this fungus thrives in moist, cool weather, it is not possible to completely control it, but careful cultivation practices can minimize damage and appearance.
+Since this fungus thrives in moist, cool weather, it is not possible to completely control it, but careful cultivation practices can minimize damage and appearance.

 How to Get Rid of Pink Fungus and Red Thread